Lancelot Hogben: Career

 The frogs also developed a side effect that Hogben tried to counteract by injecting the frogs with pituitary extract from an ox.
 He noticed that female Xenopus frogs ovulated within hours of being injected with the extract.
 In this way, Hogben serendipitously discovered a human pregnancy test.
 He knew that the ox extract chemically resembled human chorionic gonadotropin (HCG), a hormone released by pregnant women.
 He confirmed that female Xenopus frogs, when injected with urine from a pregnant woman, ovulated within hours.
 Hogben found the job in South Africa attractive, but his antipathy to the country's racial policies drove him to leave.

 In 1930 Hogben moved to the London School of Economics, in a chair for social biology.
 There he continued to develop the Hogben Pregnancy Test.
 Previous pregnancy tests required several days to carry out and resulted in the deaths of mice or rabbits.
 Hogben's pregnancy test took hours and could be carried out without harm to the frogs, which could be reused for future tests.
 It became the major, international pregnancy test for about fifteen years, from the mid-1930s through the 1940s.

 The social biology position at the London School of Economics was funded by the Rockefeller Foundation, and when it withdrew funding Hogben moved to Aberdeen, becoming Regius Professor of Natural History at the University of Aberdeen in 1937.

 During World War II Hogben had responsibility for the British Army's medical statistics.
-From 1941–1947 he was Mason Professor of Zoology at the University of Birmingham and professor of medical statistics there 1947–1961, when he retired.
+From 1941 to 1947 he was Mason Professor of Zoology at the University of Birmingham and professor of medical statistics there 1947–1961, when he retired.